elmerfer/ArribaR/README.md

 # ArribaR
-ArribaR is an R based platform for Gene Expression and Gene Fusion identification based on the STAR aligner and the Arriba fusion detector.
+ArribaR is an R based platform for Gene Expression and Gene Fusion identification based on the [STAR](https://github.com/alexdobin/STAR) aligner and the [Arriba](https://arriba.readthedocs.io/en/latest/) fusion detector.
-It is part of an analitycal suite for the study of genomic rearrangements, its potential as target therapy, their neoantigenic roles and the immune microenvironment by [MIXTURE](https://github.com/elmerfer/MIXTURE)
+It is part of an analytical suite for the study of genomic rearrangements, its potential as target therapy and as neoantigenic role.
+In addition it may provide the immune microenvironment by [MIXTURE](https://github.com/elmerfer/MIXTURE) by the LM22 molecular signature
 The ArribaR software package is intended to provide a friendly and effortless R tool for non bioinformatics.
-It isolates all the requirements to run both softwares in an easy and transparent fashion, simplifying the installation process and execusion.
+It isolates all the requirements to run both softwares in an easy and transparent fashion, simplifying the installation process and execution.
 It automatically download and install the basic softwares (STAr + Arriba) and all the required extra files like the GRCh37 assembly and GENCODE19 annotation as suggested by Arriba.

 ## Getting Started